golfmak 2010

 You must be certain that the drainage plan for the golf course is reliable, proper, and in good order.
 Get any and all documents and permits you need to satisfy yourself that these components are available now and forever.
 There are several drainage issues that will affect the course - and the business.

 Anytime it rains, you'd like to know how long the course will be closed down (if at all).
 You should look for areas of erosion that will suggest poor drainage planning, or dried up puddle dimples in places indicating long-standing water.
 Check the sand traps to see how well they drain (most 10-year-old golf courses will have sand traps that won't drain and are in need of repair).
-Darker areas of sand traps will indicate possible drainage problems.
+Darker areas of sand traps will indicate possible drainage problems and sand mixing with native clay and soil.

 CONSTRUCTION PLANS.

 Get a copy of the subject golf course's construction plans.
-As new owner, you have no idea where the irrigation pipes and drainage pipes are located (You don't want to have to rely in the superintendent for this stuff.
-I'll tell you why.
-Write mike@golfmak.com for the reason).
+As new owner, you have no idea where the irrigation pipes and drainage pipes and tiles are located.
+I can tell you horror stories about drainage and irrigation systems.

 ENVIRONMENTAL

-Depending on where your target golf course acquisition is located, every county, every state (province) will have their own twist on environmental rules.
-Some will inspect your fuel bunkers with a magnifying glass, others don't even require a sealed fuel bunker.
-Some will transfer a storage license, others will require you to apply for a new one.
+Depending on where your target golf course is located, every county, every state (province) will have their own twist on environmental rules.
+Some will inspect your fuel bunkers with a magnifying glass, others don't even require a sealed fuel bunker, or double walled fuel tanks.
+Some agencies will transfer a storage license, others will require you to apply for a new one.
 Some won't require any fuel storage permits.
+It's a homework item.

 Some states/counties/provinces may require a separate license for chemical storage.
 You can expect to be required to show a separate chemical storage room, or even a completely separate building.
 Full regulations require specific ventilation and proper shelving, etc., to be sure reactive chemicals are safely separated.

 This will really get you, but if the property has natural ponds or waterways, you'll need to learn what (local) rules apply.
-Flora and fauna, wildlife, water quality, etc. will all be your responsibility at your expense.
-A typical Florida golf course with lots of ponds spends about $20,000 a year for professional pond monitoring services.
-You'll need to review all the pond care documents to be certain they are fully conforming (I can tell you about disasters where the buyer did not treat these issues strongly enough).
+Flora and fauna, wildlife, water quality, etc. may all be your responsibility maintained at your expense.
+A typical Florida golf course with acres of ponds and wetlands spends upwards of $20,000 a year for professional pond and wetland monitoring services.
+You'll need to review all the pond care documents to be certain they are fully conforming (I can tell you about disasters where the buyer did not do his homework).

 If your target golf course is located in Ontario, Canada, and has a trout stream on the property, they guard it with tanks, guided missiles, and swat troops (just kidding).
 However, I'm sure you get my point.
-Get the documents!
+Do your homework.
+Find and review the documents!

 THE CLUBHOUSE